 Tulia's Giving Fund

-The Wounaan are the people indigenous to the rainforests of the Pacific coast of Colombia and Panama.
+The Wounaan are indigenous to the rainforests of the Pacific coast of Colombia and Panama.
 In Colombia, about 9,000 are at risk of cultural extinction due to forced internal displacement.

 Forced to Leave Home.
 Wounaan live under constant threat by illegal armed groups still active in the Colombian Pacific coast.
 Colombia has the largest displacement situation in the world with nearly 8 million internally displaced citizens.
 Indigenous and Afro-Colombians are disproportionally affected by this displacement.
 Over a third of Colombia's indigenous groups are at risk of cultural extinction due to displacement and human rights abuses.